 The dragoon soldier's day was strictly regimented.
 Bugle calls signaled the activity that a soldier was engaged in.
 The following calls represent a typical day of calls at Fort Scott.

 Efforts were made by the men and their officers to relieve the monotony of their daily lives.
 Holidays were special occasions and much was made of them; but there were fewer to celebrate in the early Nineteenth Century.
-Thanksgiving Day and Memorial Day did not exist: Columbus Day was not a national holiday.
+Thanksgiving Day and Memorial Day did not exist; Columbus Day was not a national holiday.
 The birthday of Washington might be noted but no more than in passing, perhaps with a short speech from the commanding officer at the post.
-The Fourth of July, However, was always a day of relaxation of rules.
-The firing of the cannon signaled the auspicious day; there generally was an oration from the Commanding Officer; and many a guardhouse was filled the next morning with those whose celebration of the birthday of their country had gotten out of hand.
+The Fourth of July, however, was always a day of relaxation of rules.
+The firing of the cannon signaled the auspicious day; there generally was an oration from the Commanding Officer, and many a guardhouse was filled the next morning with those whose celebration had gotten out of hand.

 Throughout the 1840s, the dragoons were out on marches during the summer.
 Their return at the end of the season was welcomed by the garrison, and the familiar routine of harvesting the gardens, cutting wood, and hauling water commenced.
 When winter closed in, the men refurbished their equipment and completed the interior work on quarters and buildings.

 Information for this page was taken from theHistoric Furnishing PlanforThe Dragoon Barracksby Sally Johnson Ketcham.